-My name is Nadine, my roots are German but my heart has settled amongst the green rolling hills of England’s Peaks.
-At the time I’m writing this introduction I’m a thirty-something stay-at-home mum with a strong love for tea and words.
+My name is Nadine, my roots are German but my heart has settled amongst the rolling hills of England’s Peak District.
+At the time I’m writing this introduction I’m a mid-thirty-something homeschooling mum with a strong love for tea and words.

-My curiosity also led me, after meeting my favourite Englishman at the other side of the world, to this “small” island of the north-west coast of Europe.
-Where I quickly fell in love with the green hills and independent spirit.
+I journeyed to this “small” island of the north-west coast of Europe nearly a decade ago (with nothing more than love, hope and a VW Van full of my personal belongings), after meeting my favourite Englishman on the other side of the world.
+I quickly fell for the green hills and independent spirit.
 Today the Englishman and I share a typical English terraced house, an overgrowing allotment and a carefully curated collection of houseplants (our oldest being Dave the Geranium).
-In 2016 we were joined by our littlest lady, which we named after our favourite Road Dahl character; and there are persistent rumours that we might hatch chickens soon…
+In 2016 we were joined by our first daughter, which we named after our favourite Road Dahl character; and in 2021 we’re expecting to add to our family.

 Although I long to be a writer and maker (hence this journal), I also enjoy getting muddy while pottering around in the allotment or splashing through countryside puddles followed by a hearty pub lunch.
 Indoors, I can often be found curled up on the sofa to some good telly (I’m especially partial to German and British crime shows) or with a good book (Harry Potter is probably my all time favourite; not surprising then that I ended up living in England).

 I was a dish washing girl, when I first met the Englishman and still haven’t recovered from my inexplicable fondness for washing up.

 A MAKER’S JOURNEY is a yearlong project, challenging me to no longer neglect two of my longest held desires: Making and Writing.

 From the 20th March 2021, spring equinox, I will sew through the entire stash of unused fabrics and accumulated garments in my studio.
 Sharing each make and its story here in the journal.